devhyun05/OOP-Practice/README.md

-This repository is for understanding the concept of object oriented programming

 # **Encapsulation**
 Encapsulation is to hide important data with the private keyword, and only can be accessed by some specific methods.
 For example, let's think about self-driving car, and it only has one property speed.
 From a design perspective, it is